Da-Dylan-Ma/ece326/notes/asst1.md

 ### `Hand` class

 The class is required to represent a hand in blackjack, to be defined in `easybj.h` and implemented in `easybj.cpp`.
+Since player cannot track hands, `Hand` should store split information and `Blackjack` will check.
+This is becoming very very non-OOP though...

 ```cpp
 Player* player; // pointer to created Player stored in Config